 Whatever the Bird Men fleet may lack in firepower, they make up for in sneakiness.
 The majority of their war fleet is equipped with cloaking devices, including the only cloaking battleship in the game, the Dark Wing.
-This grants them a degree of tactical superiority due to the Priority Intercept Attack, especially as they are both immune to Lokis and can construct a few starships equiped with Advanced Cloaking Devices , which can be used to evade even the effects of ion storms.
+This grants them a degree of tactical superiority due to the Priority Intercept Attack, especially as they are both immune to Lokis and can construct a few starships equipped with Advanced Cloaking Devices , which can be used to evade even the effects of ion storms.

 Bird ships are very good at spying on enemy planets.
 They can use their Super Spy mission to get a secret report that contains the enemy's planetary Friendly Code; however, 20% of the time the enemy will catch the spy team and be warned that the Friendly Code has been discovered.
 They can also sometimes change these Friendly Codes in order to gain economic, logistical, or even tactical advantage.
 (Some factions of the Bird Men have access to a more powerful aspect of this ability. )